calad0i/HGQ/README.md

 Notice: this repository is still under development, and the API might change in the future.

+## This package is still under development.
+Any API might change without notice at any time.

 ## Installation

 `pip install HGQ`, and you are good to go.
 Note that HGQ requires `python3.10` and `tensorflow>=2.11`.